 Improving Your Communication Skills

-The Speech Communication program at Tennessee Technological University is designed to meet students’ needs for developing and improvement of communication skills in virtually all kinds of speaking situations.
-Speech Communication as an academic field focuses on how people use messages to generate meaning within and across contexts, cultures, channels, and media.
-Curriculum in speech concentration includes courses in interpersonal communication, group and parliamentary procedure, organizational communication, rhetoric and public argument, communication theory, persuasion, and intercultural communication.
+The Communication Studies program at Tennessee Technological University is designed to meet students’ needs for developing and improvement of communication skills in virtually all kinds of speaking situations.
+Communication Studies as an academic field focuses on how people use messages to generate meaning within and across contexts, cultures, channels, and media.
+Curriculum includes courses in interpersonal communication, group and parliamentary procedure, organizational communication, rhetoric and public argument, communication theory, persuasion, and intercultural communication.
 The speech team, the speech contest, and the debate team offer opportunities for public presentation of their skills.